hoangsonww/AI-ML-Classifiers/README.md

 # AI Classifiers

-This repository contains Python scripts for vehicle classification and object classification using pre-trained deep learning models.
+Created by [Son Nguyen](https://github.com/hoangsonww) in 2024, this repository contains Python scripts for vehicle classification and object classification using pre-trained deep learning models.
 The vehicle classification logic uses the YOLOv3 model for vehicle detection and classification, while the object classification logic uses a pre-trained model for object classification.
 These scripts can be used to classify vehicles in videos and objects in images, respectively.

 This repository contains two directories: one for vehicle classification logic and another for object classification logic, namely `vehicle_classification` and `object_classification`.
 Each directory contains the necessary files and instructions to run the respective classification logic.